Weekday TankerTime M-F 10am to 6pm - Free

 Pets: All dogs must be on a leash at all times at the request of our ship cat Chiclet.

 More about the Mediterranean connection: Mediterranean immigrants are a big part of Red Hook's history.
 For more on that, see our e-museum Red Hook WaterStories.
-We dubbed the musicians’ jam "WaterStories of the Wine Dark Sea” in a nod to the ancient bard Homer.
+We called the musicians’ jam "WaterStories of the Wine Dark Sea” in a nod to the ancient bard Homer.
 Homer's sea was neither green nor blue, he called it “wine-dark.”
 The Ancients did not see the sea as the end of the road but as a bridge—as we do at PortSide.
 Embark with PortSide on a cultural journey around the Mediterranean Sea, its colors and cultures.
 Share and discover stories, songs, and struggles.
 Bring an oud, a guitar, or clapping hands.
 Bring your family histories of Mediterranean immigrants who lived and worked in Red Hook to add to Red Hook WaterStories.

 See how we bring cultures together during TankerTime in blog post: Do you have any Slovenians?